Afghanistan: District after district falls to the Taliban | DW | 17.06.2021

 Experts say that Taliban feel emboldened by the US' decision to withdraw all troops form Afghanistan by September

 The Taliban are intensifying attacks across Afghanistan to gain more territory ahead of NATO's troop withdrawal in September.
-The militant group now controls vast swathes of land in the war-ravaged country.
+The militant group now controls vast swaths of land.

-Heavy fighting in many Afghan districts in recent weeks has inflicted heavy losses on both the Taliban and Afghan forces.
+Heavy fighting in many districts in recent weeks has inflicted heavy losses on both Taliban and government forces.

 On Wednesday, more than 20 Afghan commandos were killed in the northern Faryab province as they tried to regain control of Dawlat Abad district, which Taliban militants had seized 10 days ago.

-According to Afghan authorities and locals, Taliban fighters have destroyed government buildings in some district capitals after capturing the cities for a short period of time and then withdrawing.
+According to authorities and residents, Taliban fighters have destroyed government buildings in some district capitals after capturing the cities for a short period of time and then withdrawing.

-Khan Abad in Afghanistan's northern Kunduz province district fell to the Taliban last month, but the militants were subsequently pushed back by Afghan forces.
+Khan Abad, in Afghanistan's northern Kunduz province district, fell to the Taliban in May, but the militants were subsequently pushed back by government forces.

 "There was an explosion in front of my pharmacy.
 It destroyed everything.
 I had to leave the area due to heavy fighting.
 I am left with nothing now," Shirin Agha Azizi, 32, told DW.